jemak41/restoFinder/README.md

 # restoFinder
-Finds a local restaurant that serves low to mid prize foods and with 50% off.
+Finds a local restaurant that serves low to mid price foods and with 50% off.